 Manas National Park is a spectacular jungle and a very unique one.
 This designated sanctuary

 Manas National Park is a spectacular jungle and a very unique one.
-This designated sanctuaryalso has the singular distinction of being a biosphere hotspot, a natural world heritage site, a Project Tiger and Project Elephant Reserve and also one of the better known birding areas in the world.
+This designated sanctuaryalso has the singular distinction of being a wildlife sanctuary, national park, biosphere hotspot, a Natural World Heritage Site, a Project Tiger and Project Elephant reserve and also one of the better known birding areas in the world.

-The area was once the hunting ground of royals.
-Formerly known as North Kamrup, it was made a reserve forest in 1928, declared a tiger reserve under Project Tiger in 1973, and eventually made a national park in 1990.
+The area of this national park was once the hunting ground of royals.
+Formerly known as North Kamrup, it was made a reserve forest in 1928, declared a Tiger Reserve under Project Tiger in 1973, and eventually made a national park in 1990.

 At night, the jeep lights make the forest seem even more mysterious, with trees rising in odd, twisted shapes from the road, branches leaning out and over and then rising silently above.